microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 - infra_provision_bicep_pipeline.yml
 - infra_provision_terraform_pipeline.yml

-**Step n.** Using the value for VERSION from infra_config.json, append the version number to the end of the following properties in all batch_config.jsonn and realtime_config.json files.
+**Step n.**  In all batch_config.json and realtime_config.json files, provide a unique name for the following properties.
+- BATCH_CLUSTER_NAME: The unique name for a cluster to be used for batch inferencing.
+**Since this is created by the Infrastructure deployment, the name must match the value in /config/infra_config.yml**
 - ENDPOINT_NAME
 - DEPLOYMENT_NAME

 **Step n.** Create an azure pipeline to deploy the infrastructure.
 Your pipeline should be based on either a bicep (infra_provision_bicep_pipeline.yml) or a terraform (infra_provision_terraform_pipeline.yml) Azure Pipelines yaml file.

-**Step n.** Create an Azure Pipelines to operate the pr modes of the model.
+**Step n.** Create an Azure Pipeline to operate build validation.
 The new Azure Pipeline should be based on the existing YAML file named model_pr.yml.

-**Step n.** Create an Azure Pipelines to operate the ci modes of the model.
+**Step n.** Create an Azure Pipeline for continuous integration.
 The new Azure Pipeline should be based on the existing YAML file named model_ci.yml.

 More details about how to create a basic Azure Pipeline can be found [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs).

 **Step n.** Setup a branch policy for the *development* branch.
 At this stage we have an Azure Pipeline that should be executed on every PR to the *development* branch.
 At the same time successful completion of the build is not a requirement.
 So, it's important to add our PR build as a policy.
-Pay special attention that pr_to_dev_pipeline.yml](../devops/pipeline/pr_to_dev_pipeline.yml) has various paths in place.
+Pay special attention that model_pr.yml](../devops/pipeline/model_pr.yml) has various paths in place.
 We are using these paths to limit number of runs if the current PR doesn't affect ML component (for example, PR modifies a documentation file).
 Therefore, setting up the policy you need to make sure that you are using the same set of paths in the *Path filter* field.

 More details about how to create a policy can be found [here](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser).